adipandas/route-planner/README.md

   * This library must be built in a place where CMake `find_package` will be able to find it

 ### Notes
 This repo does not have the cmake file corresponding to IO2D.
-To install it on linux, you can refer to the link [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md) and follow the following step.
+To install it on linux, you can refer to the link [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md) and follow the step  below.

 * You can clone the repository at any location you like on your machine.
 Preferrably outside this repository.